4d/docs/docs/ViewPro/method-list.md

 This command inserts some columns in the *tableName* table, NOT in the sheet.
 The total number of columns of the sheet is not impacted by the command.
 Data present at the right of the table (if any) are automatically moved right according to the number of added columns.

-If the *tableName* table is bound to a collection, the command inserts new, empty element(s) in the collection.
-If *tableName* does not exist, nothing happens.
+If *tableName* does not exist or if there is not enough space in the sheet, nothing happens.

 #### Example

-To insert two columns in the "dataContext" table before the 3rd row:
+To insert two columns in the "dataTable" table before the 3rd row:

 ```4d
-VP INSERT TABLE COLUMNS("ViewProArea"; "dataContext"; 3;2)
+VP INSERT TABLE COLUMNS("ViewProArea"; "dataTable"; 3;2)
 ```

 #### See also